 As with every approach, the Waterfall also comes with a set of advantages.
-For starters, the project planning and designing stages are more established and straight up resulting in more sync between development team and customers on project deliverables.
+For starters, the project planning and designing stages are more established and straight-up resulting in more sync between the development team and customers on project deliverables.

 It is also easier to measure progress as the entire scope of the project is made known in advance.
 Instead of the entire team working on a single stage, developers, testers, business analysts and experts of other areas connected to the project can focus on their corresponding line of work in other projects at the times the project being worked on is in a stage pertaining to a different team.

 What Else Is There to Find Out About Waterfall:

 Once the requirements are established by the customers, there is no apparent need for involving the customer until the work is completed.

 However, this also makes it a more rigid approach that is less iterative and not open to changes.
 This calls for a set of disadvantages compared to its Agile counterpart.
 When it comes to Agile vs Waterfall, the Waterfall model does not allow much room for alterations or revisions.